David Duke: Early life

 In 1968, Duke enrolled at Louisiana State University (LSU) in Baton Rouge.
 In 1970, he formed a white student group called the White Youth Alliance that was affiliated with the National Socialist White People's Party.
-He appeared at a demonstration in Nazi uniform carrying a sign reading "Gas the Chicago 7" (a group of left-wing anti-war activists Kunstler had defended) and "Kunstler is a Communist Jew" to protest lawyer William Kunstler's appearance at Tulane University in New Orleans.
+He appeared at a demonstration in Nazi uniform carrying a sign reading "Gas the Chicago 7" (a group of left-wing anti-war activists William Kunstler had defended) and "Kunstler is a Communist Jew" to protest Kunstler's appearance at Tulane University in New Orleans.
 Picketing and holding parties on the anniversary of Adolf Hitler's birth, he became known on the LSU campus for wearing a Nazi uniform.
-While a student at LSU, Duke traveled on a road trip to an American Nazi Party conference in Virginia with white supremacists Joseph Paul Franklin (later convicted of multiple acts of racial and antisemitic terrorism and executed for serial murder) and Don Black.
+While a student at LSU, Duke took a road trip to an American Nazi Party conference in Virginia with white supremacists Joseph Paul Franklin (later convicted of multiple acts of racial and antisemitic terrorism and executed for serial murder) and Don Black.

 Duke says that he spent nine months in Laos, calling it a "normal tour of duty".
 He joined his father, who remained working there, and had asked his son to visit during the summer of 1971.
 His father helped him gain a job teaching English to Laotian military officers, from which he was dismissed after six weeks when he drew a Molotov cocktail on the blackboard.
-He also claimed to have gone behind enemy lines 20 times at night to drop rice to anti-communist insurgents in planes flying 10 ft off the ground, narrowly avoiding receiving a shrapnel wound.
-Two Air America pilots who were in Laos at that time said that the planes only flew during the day and that they also flew no less than 500 ft from the ground.
+He also claimed to have gone behind enemy lines 20 times at night to drop rice to anti-communist insurgents in planes flying 10 ft off the ground, narrowly avoiding a shrapnel wound.
+Two Air America pilots who were in Laos at that time said that the planes flew only during the day and no less than 500 ft from the ground.
 One pilot suggested that it might have been possible for Duke to have gone on a safe "milk run" once or twice but no more than that.
-Duke was also unable to recall the name of the airfield that he had used.
+Duke was unable to recall the name of the airfield he had used.

 1972 arrest in New Orleans

 In January 1972, Duke was arrested in New Orleans for inciting a riot.
 Several racial confrontations broke out that month in the city, including one at the Robert E. Lee Monument involving Duke, Addison Roswell Thompson—a perennial segregationist candidate for governor of Louisiana and mayor of New Orleans—and his 89-year-old friend and mentor, Rene LaCoste.
 Thompson and LaCoste dressed in Klan robes for the occasion and placed a Confederate flag at the monument.
 The Black Panthers began throwing bricks at the two men, but police arrived in time to prevent serious injury.

-In 1972, Duke was charged with soliciting campaign funds for presidential candidate George Wallace and then keeping the proceeds.
+In 1972, Duke was charged with soliciting campaign funds for presidential candidate George Wallace and keeping the proceeds.
 He was also charged with filling glass containers with a flammable liquid, banned under a New Orleans ordinance.
 Both charges were eventually dropped.